Saturday, October 26, 2024

 I found this triggering.
 Never had I ever had anyone monitor or even notice my alcohol consumption.
 Alcohol monitoring was my job.

-Three out of four of my grandparents were alcoholics, and one out of two of my parents was an alcoholic, and one out of two of their kids—and that one kid is not me.
+Three out of four of my grandparents were alcoholics, one out of two of my parents was an alcoholic, and one out of two of their kids—and that one kid is not me.
 I gave birth to one kid who has, I think, grown up to be a normal social drinker.

 But wait, what even is that?
 Couples my age split a bottle of wine every night; because of luck or grace or genetics, I’m just not into it, as a nightly habit.
 When I ask my daughter if she drinks alcohol daily, she reminds me how many of her peers get blackout drunk, or drink till they vomit.
-That answer reminds me of when I asked my mom if her father had been an alcoholic, and she responded, “My father never missed a day of work in his life,” –-because apparently that was the criterion for not being an alcoholic.
+That answer reminds me of when I asked my mom if her father had been an alcoholic, and she responded, “My father never missed a day of work in his life” –-because apparently that was the criterion for not being an alcoholic.
 Anyway, everyone drank every day back then; haven’t you seen Mad Men?

 While it is not my responsibility, and, come to think of it, none of my business how much or how often my daughter drinks, it is hard to not wonder, and I feel like I could save her a ton, a lifetime, of energy and effort and anguish, if she would heed my advice to enjoy alcohol sparingly, advice she likely doesn’t actually need.
 I mean...I hope she doesn’t need it.

 I love when she hangs out with sober people; I’m always relieved when she’s having dinner with Susan, or Patrick, because I know, in solidarity, she won’t drink.
 Clearly, she doesn’t want wine so much that she orders it when she’s out with sober people, even if everyone else is drinking.
 Does that mean she’s in the clear?
 Does that mean I can take that off my rapidly decreasing list of parental concerns?
-She says it is, and it does, and I can.

-“Mom,” she has said, “I don’t have a drinking problem,” and I have refrained from saying, well, yes, of course: that is what people with drinking problems say.
+“Mom,” she has said, “I don’t have a drinking problem,” and I have refrained from saying, well, yes, of course, that is what people with drinking problems say.

 My mom died of cirrhosis of the liver a few months ago.
 “I never really thought of your mom as a heavy drinker,” my cousin Lisa (whose mom had died a decade ago after 30 years' sobriety) said to me, when my mom was on her literal death bed.
 “I mean, have you ever even seen her drunk?” she asked.

 “Not really,” I said.
 I mean, certainly it had been awhile.
 Though I should point out that I had told my mom in 1986 not to call me if she’d been drinking, not to answer her phone if she thought it was me.
-So how would I even know?

 Last month, my brother left six progressively drunker voicemails, from a number I didn’t recognize, while I was teaching at a sacred sexuality retreat in Maui.
 I had no capacity, or time, or cellular signal, to help him in any way.
 He was convinced that our father had died, and that I hadn’t informed him—“just like when mom died,” he accused, through tears, and I involuntarily giggled.
 He had gone from concern about the whereabouts of my dad and slightly slurring, to very drunk and flat-out victimhood, crying to me via his final voicemail: “What kind of way is that to treat your brother?”
 I giggled.
 How did he even have my number?
 I texted my dad and suggested he reach out to my brother.
-I didn’t tell him Nick thought he was dead.
+I didn’t tell him that his man-child thought he was dead.
 A week later, back in Chicago, I played his string of progressively drunker voicemails and giggled again, without judging myself.

 PART TWO